Nonylphenol: Regulation

-The production and use of nonylphenol and nonylphenol ethoxylates is prohibited in the European Union due to its effects on health and the environment.
+The production and use of nonylphenol and nonylphenol ethoxylates is prohibited for certain situations in the European Union due to its effects on health and the environment.
 In Europe, due to environmental concerns, they also have been replaced by more expensive alcohol ethoxylates, which are less problematic for the environment due to their ability to degrade more quickly than nonylphenols.
 The European Union has also included NP on the list of priority hazardous substances for surface water in the Water Framework Directive.
 They are now implementing a drastic reduction policy of NP's in surface waterways.
 The Environmental quality standard for NP was proposed to be 0.3 ug/L. In 2013 nonylphenols were registered on the REACH candidate list.

 In the US, the EPA set criteria which recommends that nonylphenol concentration should not exceed 6.6 ug/L in fresh water and 1.7 ug/L in saltwater.
 In order to do so, the EPA is supporting and encouraging a voluntary phase-out of nonylphenol in industrial laundry detergents.
 Similarly, the EPA is documenting proposals for a "significant new use" rule, which would require companies to contact the EPA if they decided to add nonylphenol to any new cleaning and detergent products.
 They also plan to do more risk assessments to ascertain the effects of nonylphenol on human health and the environment.

 In other Asian and South American countries nonylphenol is still widely available in commercial detergents, and there is little regulation.